paulsobers23/democracy-works-practical/README.md

 # Democracy-Works-Upcoming-Elections-Practical-Exercise

+**Overview**
+A user is presented with an address form and based on sumbission a user should see upcoming election information if available.

 **Templates**: I decided to use ejs to build a single web app page for easy accessibility for the user, just in case they wanted to submit again.

-**Testing**: I installed Jest for testing but because of time, I didn't finish.
-I will complete the tests for final production. ``npm run test`` if you would still like to see.
+**Testing**: I installed Jest for testing. ``npm run test`` if you would still like to see.

 If you want to run it locally, clone this repository and run ``npm install``.
 Then, run ``npm start`` or ``node app.js``.